 Alternatives to Using Airtable as a CRM

-If some of the cons listed above are deal-breakers for using Airtable as a CRM for your business, here are some viable CRM alternatives to consider.
+If some of the cons listed above are deal-breakers for using Airtable CRM for your business, here are some viable CRM alternatives to consider.

-Teams looking for low-cost AI capabilities for sales insights
+When you need a low-cost CRM with AI capabilities for sales insights

 Starting Price (per User, per Month)*